zecure/shadowd.zecure.org/content/overview/shadowd.md

 ## Configuration {#configuration}

 The installer creates a configuration file at */etc/shadowd/shadowd.ini* that has to be edited.
-The config is annotated and should be self-explanatory.
+The file is annotated and should be self-explanatory.

 {{% note title="Verify the file permissions!" type="warning" %}}
 The configuration file contains your database password, so make sure that it is only readable by the shadowd user.